rewritech/til/rest_api/00_What_is_REST.md

     * an address
     * either explicitly (e.g., link and id attributes)
       * or implicitly (e.g., derived from the media type definition and representation structure)

+Resource Methods
+---
+* resource methods to be used to perform the desired transition.
+  * A large number of people wrongly relate resource methods to HTTP GET/PUT/POST/DELETE methods.

+* Roy Fielding has never mentioned any recommendation around which method to be used in which condition.
+  * All he emphasizes is that it should be uniform interface.
+  * If you decide HTTP POST will be used for updating a resource, it’s alright and application interface will be RESTful.
+  (most people recommend HTTP PUT)

+* Ideally, everything that is needed to change the resource state shall be part of API response for that resource
+  * including methods and in what state they will leave the representation.